Blue Range Area

 - Bookings are essential.
 The code to the gate is given when you book online or when your application to use a public place is approved.

 - Exclusive use and large organised group functions: These events cannot be booked online.
-An application to Use a Public Place needs to be submitted for approval.
-There is an additional $63.95 per night surcharge for exclusive use.
+An Application to Use a Public Place needs to be submitted for approval.
+There is an additional $69.00 per night surcharge for exclusive use on top of the per person rate.

 Please remember the following